KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 # ``KeyboardKit``

-KeyboardKit helps you build custom keyboard extensions for iOS and iPadOS using SwiftUI.
+KeyboardKit helps you build custom keyboard extensions for iOS and iPadOS, using SwiftUI.

 ## Overview

 ![KeyboardKit logo](Logo.png)

-KeyboardKit extends the native keyboard extension APIs to provide you with a lot more functionality, to simplify creating powerful keyboards.
-It also provides you with views to mimic the native system keyboards, with support for multiple locales, gestures, callouts etc.
+KeyboardKit extends the native keyboard extension APIs to provide you with a lot more functionality.
+It also provides you with views and utils to help you mimic native keyboards.

+KeyboardKit is flexible and doesn't force your keyboard to look or behave in a certain way.
+You can go with a standard system keyboard, tweak the standard design a little (or a lot) or use completely custom views or designs.

 ## Installation